dart-lang/site-www/src/tools/dartpad/troubleshoot.md

   make sure you have the proper project setup.
   For example, the `HTML` tab doesn't show all the necessary markup to run Dart code.
-  To learn about connecting Dart code to the web, see [Build a web app with Dart][].
   To get started creating web apps with Dart, check out [Build a web app with Dart](/web/get-started).